-Getting paid is a critical part of any export transaction – and one which you have to get right.
+Getting paid is a critical part of any export transaction and the payment

-There are a number of payment methods used in international exporting.
-The best payment option for you at any particular time will depend on a number of factors:
+The best payment option for you at any particular time will depend on a

 - How much risk are you prepared to take?